mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 ## Key take-aways{#keys}

-* **Am I impacted?**: you are impacted if you are create messages from the **Messages** menu in the left navigation and use them in your journeys.
+* **Am I impacted**: you are impacted if you create messages from the **Messages** menu in the left navigation and use them in your journeys.
 If you are using a third-party system (such as Adobe Campaign), you are not impacted by this migration.

-* **Product changes**: at GA, your channel content will be created and managed within each journey.
-The **Messages** menu, in the left navigation will no longer be available.
-[Learn more](../rn/inline-messages.md#change).
+* **Product changes**: at GA (July 25), your channel content will be created and managed within each journey.
+The **Messages** menu, in the left navigation will no longer be available ([Learn more](../rn/inline-messages.md#change)).
 We will proceed to a migration for your existing journeys.

-* **Timeline**: Migration will happen for each region at night-time, through several [iterations](../rn/inline-messages.md#iterations).
+* **Timeline**: migration will happen for each region at night-time, through several [iterations](../rn/inline-messages.md#iterations).

     ![](assets/inline-migration-timeline.png)

 * **Required actions**: an automatic conversion of journeys will be performed for you.
 That said, we will need your help with a few steps.
 Learn more on the required steps in this [page](../rn/inline-messages-steps.md).

-* **Deprecation**: after the 5th of September, all journeys still using legacy messages will be stopped and deleted later.
+* **Deprecation**: after the 6th of September, all journeys still using legacy messages will be stopped and deleted later.

 ## What are the benefits?{#benefits}